gennadyyonov/hello-okta/hello-okta-api/README.md

+# REST API Backend Server Application

-# Run Application on localhost
+## Run Application on localhost

 One of the easiest options to run application locally is using IntelliJ Gradle Run Configuration.

-## IntelliJ Gradle Run Configuration
+### IntelliJ Gradle Run Configuration

 ![IntelliJ Gradle Run Configuration](images/01-Gradle-Run-Configuration.PNG)